Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

 Under the standards, the county (or counties) in which at least 50 percent of the population resides within urban areas of 10,000 or more population, or that contain at least 5,000 people residing within a single urban area of 10,000 or more population, is identified as a "central county" (counties).
 Additional "outlying counties" are included in the CBSA if they meet specified requirements of commuting to or from the central counties.
 Counties or equivalent entities form the geographic "building blocks" for metropolitan and micropolitan statistical areas throughout the United States and Puerto Rico.

-The classes displayed in each report are major divisions of technology in the U.S. Patent Classification System (USPCS).
+The classes displayed in each table are major divisions of technology in the U.S. Patent Classification System (USPCS).
 Each class is further divided into smaller divisions of technology called subclasses.
 The USPCS currently contains approximately 475 total classes and 165,000 total subclasses.
-Technology classes, as displayed in these reports, are classes of technology as defined by the U.S. Patent Classification System as it existed on 31 December, 2011.
+Technology classes, as displayed in these tables, are classes of technology as defined by the U.S. Patent Classification System as it existed on 31 December, 2013.

 Copies of each patent are placed (classified) in those subclasses that have been identified as pertinent to the information disclosed in the patent.
 One, and only one, of these subclasses is designated as the PRIMARY classification, and the remainder (if any) are designated as CROSS-REFERENCE classifications.
 Counting patents by PRIMARY classification will ensure that each patent is counted only once.
 However, if a patent teaches more than one concept, e.g., table and chair, only one concept, e.g., table, will be counted .
 Please note that a patent's PRIMARY classification is also referred to as its ORIGINAL classification in U.S. Patent and Trademark Office specific terminology.

-Each regional report presents a listing of USPCS technology classes receiving 1 or more utility patents during the period, based on each patent's PRIMARY classification as of 31 December, 2011.
-For these reports, some classes have been combined together under a single class identifier.
+Each regional table presents a listing of USPCS technology classes receiving 1 or more utility patents during the period, based on each patent's PRIMARY classification as of 31 December, 2013.
+For these tables, some classes have been combined together under a single class identifier.
 In such cases, combined classes are noted in the accompanying class titles.
 In addition, selected class titles have been modified to clarify technological content.

 If the record for a patent is incomplete and contains no PRIMARY classification, then the patent is counted in class 001, titled CLASSIFICATION UNDETERMINED.
 For a limited number of patents, the PRIMARY classification has been changed from class 001, titled CLASSIFICATION UNDETERMINED, to another class more indicative of the technological content of the patents.
 These changes have been made only in cases where the technology content of a patent could be associated with a class other than class 001.
 For a more detailed description of the technologies encompassed by a U.S. Patent Classification System class of technology, the Manual of U.S. Patent Classification and the U.S. Patent Classification System Classification Definitions should be consulted.